NAV (Net Asset Value) Calculation and How it works

 Imagine a ULIP fund that pools money from investors and uses it to buy stocks and bonds.
 The value of these holdings fluctuates daily.
 NAV calculation reflects these changes.
 When the value of the underlying securities goes up, the NAV increases.
 Conversely, if the value of the holdings falls, the NAV goes down.

-1. The fund manager calculates the total market value of all the securities in the portfolio at the end of the trading day.
+The fund manager calculates the total market value of all the securities in the portfolio at the end of the trading day.
+They then deduct any liabilities (expenses) from this value.
+Finally, they divide the resulting net asset value by the total number of outstanding units to arrive at the NAV per unit.

 What is the Net Asset Value Formula?